 Many of us will remember the year at the Oklahoma State Sugar Art Show when several competitors unleashed all over the judges from England.
 The scores were low by American standards, but were completely normal by British standards.
 People were understandably disappointed when they did not receive the medal they hoped for.
 Some competitors were even mad.
 Even that is fine.
 You are allowed to be angry.

 You are NOT allowed to scream and yell at the judges.
 In public.
 Making a scene.
 When I heard about this at the OSSAS that year, I felt so bad for the judges.
 They paid their way over from England to judge that show.
 They judged as a favor to the show organizers and for the goodness of the sugar arts.
 They did not write their comments to anger people; they wrote them to encourage people to make a better cake next time.

 I thought that the Oklahoma incident was a one time occurrence, but no. At the Connecticut show in 2010, at least one competitor in the live challenge started blasting the show on Facebook after their team was disqualified for breaking a rule.
-But the worst incident I have encountered occurred at That Takes The Cake in Austin, TX earlier this month.
+But the worst incident I have encountered occurred at That Takes The Cake in Austin, TX in 2012.
 No less than six competitors and their spouses decided that it was okay to scream and yell at the judges for the Showcake competition.
 I’m not kidding.
 Screaming in the faces of the judges, wagging fingers and generally throwing a tantrum worthy of toddlers.